With non-dairy proteins on the rise, there’s increasing interest in alternative muscle building products.

 The contenders: Future Whey and Hydrolysed Collagen

-If you aren’t too keen on pea and rice proteins and soy just isn’t your jam, Future Whey or Hydrolysed Collagen could be your next go to protein powder.
+If you aren’t too keen on pea or rice proteins and soy just isn’t your jam, Future Whey or Hydrolysed Collagen could be your next go to protein powder.
 But how do they differ?

 How is Future Whey made?